AstrobioMike/AstrobioMike.github.io/bash/installing_tools.md

 {% include _side_tab_bash.html %}

 As we've seen in the [basics](/bash/basics), [six glorious commands](/bash/six_commands), and [real-life examples](/bash/why) pages, you can do some amazing things with *bash* as far as manipulating [plain text files](/bash/basics#whats-a-plain-text-file) goes.
 But that's just the start of things.
 If you're working towards more bioinformatic-leaning applications, you're certainly also going to need to download and/or install the lots of tools that don't come standard.
 What's required on our end to get something working properly varies by the tool, and most that are highly used by people have excellent documentation on how to properly download and install them.
 This page will be an ongoing list of the installation process for any of the tools used on tutorials from this site, and they will hopefully serve as examples to help guide you through installing other things.
+Many programs have differences between which version we'd need and how we'd install them on our personal computer vs installing on a server.
+I plan to add a section soon covering those differences.
 <br>

 ---